Aztreonam has a limited or narrow antimicrobial spectrum, as it is only effective against gram-negative aerobic bacteria.

 Patients may experience pain at the injection site.
 Thrombophlebitis, or inflammation of the vein due to a blood clot (thrombus), may also occur.

-Aztreonam is structurally different from penicillin, and is therefore safe for use in individuals with a penicillin allergy, without the risk of cross sensitivity.
+Aztreonam is structurally different from penicillin, and is generally safe for use in individuals with a penicillin allergy, without the risk of cross sensitivity.
 Important to note, some patients allergic to penicillins may exhibit hypersensitivity reactions to aztreonam.
 Obtain a thorough history prior to initiating therapy.

 Combining aztreonam with an aminoglycoside antibiotic, such as gentamicin or tobramycin, has been shown to have a synergistic effect against certain microorganisms, especially Pseudomonas aeruginosa.

 Although aztreonam is typically administered IV or IM, it can also be administered via a nebulizer.
 This route of administration is commonly used to treat respiratory infections in patients with cystic fibrosis.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.